gleechi/gleechi.github.io/pages/knowledge/push_interaction.md

 #### How to Setup Push Without Physics

-Through VirtualGrasp's [Object Articulation](object_articulation.html#object-articulation) feature, a VR developer can setup a pushable object with various behaviors simulating real world's button object in any game engine.
+Through VirtualGrasp's [object articulation](object_articulation.html#object-articulation) feature, a VR developer can setup a pushable object with various behaviors simulating real world's button object in any game engine.
 And this setup does not require the developer to add physical qualities to either objects or hands in the game engine.

 Using Unity game engine as an example, to create a pushable button,